mtk2xfugaku/DataStructures/Introduction.md

 Linked data structure may also icur in sunstantial memory allocation overhead and frustrate memory paging and processor caching algorithms (since they have poor locality of reference).

-Another problem in linked data structure is the lack of random meory access like arrays.
+Another problem in linked data structure is the lack of random memory access like arrays.